lucasjellema/fontys-spring2023-microservices-messaging-kafka/lab4-diy-cqrs/readme.md

 This time you should get a connection mandate setting.
 Its level is probably 1 - because that is how it is defined in the *customer-database.csv* file.

 When you now change the connection mandate for this connection identifier, this change should rapidly be available in the IoT Platform service as well.
-Try this out with this call with cURL:
+Try this out with this call to the CRM service with cURL:

 ```
 curl POST http://localhost:3005/customers/7 -H "Content-Type: application/json" -d '{    "firstName": "Corinne",    "lastName": "Lopez",    "city": "Enschede",    "connectionId": "7733",   "connectionMandate": "2"}' -v